Why content is the critical piece in B2B account-based marketing

 Naturally, creating tailored, high-quality content takes time, but you can simplify it with modularization.
 This means maintaining core content assets that can be reassembled and repurposed to suit your customer.
 Think of prefabricated housing: you put together made-to-order pieces, and with a bit of customization can create a home in no time at all.
 Modular content is the same.
 The same basic components can be deployed in different ways to suit your target’s needs with just a bit of tailoring.

 Take Okta, for instance.
-The company was established in 2009 to provide enterprise clients with identity and access management solutions—and though it started with only 2 employees and 1 customer, it is now the global leader in the market, valued at $1.5 billion when it went public in 2017.
+The company was established in 2009 to provide enterprise clients with identity and access management solutions—and though it started with only two employees and one customer, it is now the global leader in the market, valued at $1.5 billion when it went public in 2017.
 Part of that success is due to its great products and services, but part of it is also due to great marketing.
 When going after a new customer, the content assets are tailored to suit the intended audience—product teams, IT, BD, C-suite—and the industry they work in, whether it’s finance, healthcare, or tech.
 Okta’s content assets can be re-assembled to create bespoke, on-brand experiences with minimal effort.
 With such a specific, targeted approach to B2B ABM, it’s no wonder Okta now counts companies like Nasdaq, Adobe, and 21st Century Fox among its customers.